joaoperigo/simple-vertical-and-horizontal-slider/README.md

-# Very Simple Vertical Slider
+# Very Simple Vertical and Horizontal Slider
 Simple vertical and horizontal slider for study basics features for this kind of tool - HTML, CSS, JQUERY and scrollto, by Ariel Flesler

 ## Concept